PMC Patriot

-Patriot (Russian: ЧВК «Патриот») is a Russian private military and security company (PMSC), which has been deployed by Russia in the Russian invasion of Ukraine and has also conducted operations in Africa.
+PMC Patriot (Russian: ЧВК «Патриот») is a Russian private military and security company, which has been deployed by Russia in the Russian invasion of Ukraine and has also conducted operations in Africa.

 Organisation

 Patriot operates under the command of Russian Ministry of Defence (MoD) and the Military Intelligence Service (GRU).
 Former Russian Defence Minister Sergei Shoigu is believed to have strong influence over the company.

 Unlike the Wagner Group, Patriot focuses more on experienced soldiers with combat experience when recruiting.
 The mercenaries are also better equipped and trained compared to Wagner's soldiers.
 According to media reports, Patriot's members receive a monthly salary of 6,300 to 15,800 US dollars.

 Following the death of Wagner's leadership, Patriot was named as a possible candidate to profit off of decreasing Wagner group operations.